Germinating the seeds

 Plant your seeds when you receive them for the best germination

-Until the seeds sprout, ensure that the surface soil always stays moist The best way to do this is usually to enclose the pots in a plastic dome or bag.
-Leave it open a crack to allow some fresh air in.
+Until the seeds sprout, ensure that the surface soil always stays moist An easy way to do this is usually to enclose the pots in a plastic dome or bag.
+Leave it open slight to allow some fresh air in.
 You may need to drip a few drops of water on the surface each day.

-The ideal temperature for germination is between about 64 and 74 degrees F (18-23°C).
-Avoid letting the seeds get above 77° F (25°C).
-I recommend placing a minimum/maximum thermometer near the pots, especially if using a heating mat.
+The ideal temperature for germination is between about 64 and 77 degrees F (18-25°C).
+Avoid letting the seeds get above 80° F (27°C).
+I recommend placing a minimum/maximum thermometer near the pots.

 Keep the pots

 in a bright spot out of direct sunlight.
-A fluorescent bulb kept 4 inches
+A fluorescent or LED bulb kept 4 inches

 (10 cm) away provides the right amount of light.